bspeice/speice.io/_drafts/isomorphic-apps.md

 so I'm going to try and organize what I know exists.

-I should also mention that the content and things I'm talking about here are not intended to be prescriptive, but more "if someone else is interested, where should you start?" *I expect everything in this post to be irrelevant within two months.* Even over the course of writing this, [a blog post](https://mnt.io/2018/08/28/from-rust-to-beyond-the-asm-js-galaxy/) was invalidated because [upstream changes](https://github.com/WebAssembly/binaryen/pull/1642) broke [a Rust tool](https://github.com/rustwasm/wasm-bindgen/pull/787) that ultimately
+I should also mention that the content and things I'm talking about here are not intended to be prescriptive, but more "if someone else is interested, what do we already know doesn't work?" *I expect everything in this post to be obsolete within two months.* Even over the course of writing this, [a blog post](https://mnt.io/2018/08/28/from-rust-to-beyond-the-asm-js-galaxy/) was invalidated because [upstream changes](https://github.com/WebAssembly/binaryen/pull/1642) broke [a Rust tool](https://github.com/rustwasm/wasm-bindgen/pull/787) that ultimately